I Am Already a Volunteer

 Thank you for serving at the Check Out.
 It is important that we thank each girl for coming and keep a count of how many dresses we give away and how many girls did not select a dress.
 We need to know basic information about who we are serving in this Blessed Dress Prom Boutique.
 You are also an important face and voice of thanking them to assure that each girl feels good about having come to Blessed Dress KC.

 Ask each girl if she found a dress, might be obvious if she is carrying one.
-If she did not, ask why and capture the notes (ex. didn’t have her size (what size did she need?), didn’t find what she wanted, no modest styles, etc).
+If she did not, ask why and capture the notes on separate paper available (ex. didn’t have her size (what size did she need?), didn’t find what she wanted, no modest styles, etc).
 This will help us be better prepared next year.
 You do not have to push this, only if the girl is responsive.
-Encourage girls to tell their friends to come, offer the small pink cards for information.
+Encourage girls to tell their friends to come.

 PRAY silently for each girl: May you be happy, may you be at peace, God keep her safe.